 When an actor steps behind the camera, either to write or direct, it is always a noteworthy occurrence.
 The results are usually a mixed bag — in the modern era, we have our George Clooneys and Angelina Jolies; back in the day, we had Brando and The Duke.
 But every once in a while, a Billy Bob Thornton or Greta Gerwig comes out of the blue to deliver a masterpiece.

 Thankfully, Imperioli still finds time to have fun with the episode.
-The title takes its name from a specialty pizza used as evidence against AJ and his friends for breaking into the high school.
+The title takes its name from a specialty pizza used as evidence against AJ and his friends for vandalizing the high school.
 Later on, a police interrogation sequence with a local restaurateur plays out like a hilarious spoof of Dragnet.
 Little moments like this — or the brief shot of a spaced-out Artie Bucco dancing at Adriana’s new club, The Crazy Horse — make the low-stakes nature of the episode worthwhile.

 But when I come back to this episode, the storyline that resonates the most is Carmela’s.
 Taking place on her birthday, the gifts she receives from her family prove to be selfish and thoughtless — a copy of The Matrix from AJ, two tickets to a spa from Meadow (“I got myself one too, I put it on your credit card”) and a big, guilty sapphire ring from Tony.

-She has fallen by the wayside for much of the season, going about her life in oblivious bliss.
+Carmela’s fallen by the wayside for much of the season, going about her life in oblivious bliss.
 Her wake-up call in “Second Opinion” didn’t do much to change her stance on Tony’s infidelities, and she is only somewhat skeptical of why Tony got her the ring.

-The episode ends — a nice, prestige touch from Imperioli, I might add — with Tony and Carmela once again sitting in silence in the kitchen, similar to the end of “Guy Walks into a Psychiatrist’s Office…” But this time there is more urgency and less trust between the two.
-Clumps of leaves fall past the window (AJ is cleaning the gutters as part of his punishment), symbolizing Tony’s world crumbling apart, the same effect as last week’s ducks.
+The episode ends — a nice, prestige touch from Imperioli, I might add — with Tony and Carmela once again sitting in silence in the kitchen, similar to the ending of “Guy Walks Into a Psychiatrist’s Office.”
+But this time there is less trust and more urgency between the two.
+Clumps of leaves fall past the window (AJ’s punishment was to clean the gutters), symbolizing Tony’s world crumbling apart.
+It’s a poignant conclusion.
 And the Ben E. King soundtrack works wonders.

-“The Telltale Moozadell” is the last minor installment of season three.
+“The Telltale Moozadell” is the weakest installment of season three.
 The whole episode sort of feels like a B-sides extension of last week’s installment — “He Is Risen” Part II, in a sense.
 With a title this great, and a storyline this nonessential, I wanted the episode to be funnier.
-As much as I hate to say it, “The Telltale Moozadell” could have really benefited from giving Ralph more screen time.
+As much as I hate to say it, “The Telltale Moozadell” could have really benefited from giving Ralph Cifaretto more screen time.

 - Apparently Davey Scatino is now in a “mental health facility in Nevada.”

-“Don’t tell me you were happy when she was going out with that Jamal Ginsberg.
+- “Don’t tell me you were happy when she was going out with that Jamal Ginsberg.
 The Hasidic homeboy.”